-The Minnesota NHSN User Group is one of your resources for staying up-to-date on NHSN reporting.
-This group meets via phone conference the first Thursday each month from 1-2pm and is co-sponsored by the Stratis Health, Minnesota Department of Health and APIC Minnesota.
+The Minnesota Hospital NHSN User Group is one of your resources for staying up-to-date on NHSN reporting.
+This group meets via webinar and phone conference from 1-2 p.m. the third Thursday of every other month (Jan, Mar, May, Jul, Sep, Nov).
+It is coordinated by the Collaborative HAI Network (CHAIN) and hosted by the Minnesota Hospital Association.
 The meeting agenda includes:

 - Having difficulty figuring out if a case qualifies as an infection?
 Or do you just have questions about applying NHSN criteria?
 Send your tough cases or areas of confusion to Case Study Coordinator Lisa Hesse, MLS, CIC at email@example.com.
 We will address submissions at the User Group meeting for discussion and if we’re still stumped Lisa can send it on to NHSN for further clarification.
 You can remain totally anonymous, and no problem is too big or too small.

 CHAIN - Collaborative HAI Network

 The Collaborative Healthcare-Associated Infection Network (CHAIN) develops and helps carry out effective approaches for reducing and preventing healthcare-associated infections in Minnesota.
 APIC MN, the Minnesota Department of Health, the Minnesota Hospital Association, and Stratis Health formed CHAIN in 2011.

 The Road Map to a Comprehensive Healthcare-Associated Infection (HAI) Prevention Program provides evidence-based recommendations and standards for Minnesota hospitals to develop comprehensive HAI prevention programs.
 The road map reflects published literature and guidelines by relevant professional organizations and regulatory agencies, as well as identified best practices.